-”Finland’s security policy: A hundred years of in-between” report will be published in parts.
+”Finland’s security policy: A hundred years of in-between” report was published in parts.
 This is the fourth article of the report.

 In the last few years, security in the Baltic Sea region has deteriorated and become significantly more dangerous.
 Russia bears the main responsibility for this negative development.